ProviderID Workflow

 Running.

-New format — built from Kubernetes object names:
+The ProviderID format used by CAPM3 is built from Kubernetes object names:

 metal3://<namespace>/<bmh-name>/<m3m-name>